igun997/godoo/README.md

 ## Usage

-This project includes two examples in the `examples` directory:
+This project includes three examples in the `examples` directory:

-1.  **`single_client`**: A simple example demonstrating how to connect to a single Odoo instance and read data.
+1.  **`single_client`**: A simple example demonstrating how to connect to a single Odoo instance using JSON-RPC (default) and read data.
+2.  **`jsonrpc_client`**: An example showing how to explicitly use JSON-RPC protocol to connect to Odoo.
-2.  **`rpc_pool`**: A more advanced example showing how to use the connection pool to manage connections to multiple Odoo instances, including automatic reconnection.
+3.  **`rpc_pool`**: A more advanced example showing how to use the connection pool to manage connections to multiple Odoo instances using JSON-RPC, including automatic reconnection.

 ### Single Client Example